-Featuring pickled ramps as the star of this drink, there’s no wonder we refer to it as a forager’s martini.
-Keep reading to learn how to make this Gibson with a locally and seasonally-inspired twist.
+Pickled ramps are the star of this cocktail (there’s no wonder we refer to it as a forager’s martini!).
+Here’s how to put a locally- and seasonally-inspired twist on the classic Gibson.

 This cocktail is part of “Last Call,” Traverse, Northern Michigan Magazine’s drinks department that features a seasonal cocktail recipe each month as well as monthly wine and beer recommendations.
 Don’t miss a single sip!
 Subscribe here!

 East of the Mississippi, ramps are the quintessential harbinger of spring.
 When this member of the onion family emerges from the forest floor, foragers know that Northern Michigan’s growing season is just around the corner.